 Inventory, lb : 0

 Hanaiguchi mushrooms widely range in size from small to large, depending on age and growing conditions.
 The mushrooms are comprised of convex caps and straight, cylindrical stems and change in appearance with maturity.
-The convex caps average 4 to 12 centimeters in diameter, and have an umbrella-shaped, convex cap that can extend out to be almost flat connecting to a thin cylindrical stem.
-The cap is sticky, viscous, and shiny appearing wet and ranges in color from red, brown, to yellow with slightly wavy edges.
+The convex caps average 4 to 12 centimeters in diameter and are curved when young, flattening, flaring, and warping as they age.
+The cap is sticky, viscous, and shiny with a wet sheen and ranges in color from red, brown, to yellow with slightly wavy edges.
 Underneath the cap, many tiny pores range in color from brown, orange, rust, to red.
 The pores are spongy and distinct, and the semi-woody stem is slender with a streaked burnt orange and yellow hue.
 When sliced, the mushroom's flesh does not change color and is generally yellow to cream-colored.
-The stem averages 5-7 centimeters in height, and there may be flaky scales and rings surrounding the stem from a partial membrane also known as a veil.
-Cooked Hanaiguchi mushrooms have a chewy and springy texture, releasing a garlic-pine aroma and are firm, supple, and watery with a mild, earthy flavor.
+The stem averages 5 to 7 centimeters in length and is sometimes covered in flaky scales and a ring surrounding the stem from a partial membrane known as a veil.
+Cooked Hanaiguchi mushrooms have a chewy and springy texture, releasing a garlic-pine aroma with a mild, earthy flavor.

-Hanaiguchi mushrooms are available in the late summer through fall.
+Hanaiguchi mushrooms are available in the summer through fall.

-Hanaiguchi mushrooms must be cooked prior to consumption and are best suited for applications such as boiling or sautéing.
+Hanaiguchi mushrooms must be cooked before consumption and suited for preparations such as boiling or sautéing.
 Before cooking, the mushroom caps should be peeled, and any slimy or slippery membranes should be removed from the surface.
 The caps should also be cleaned of dirt and soaked in salt water for 5 to 10 minutes to remove any hidden insects from within the flesh.
-Once prepped, Hanaiguchi mushrooms are favored for use in soups due to their firm, juicy consistency and popularly simmered into miso soup.
+Once prepped, Hanaiguchi mushrooms are favored in soups due to their firm, juicy consistency and popularly simmered into miso soup.
 The mushrooms are also boiled and served with grated daikon radish or mixed into noodle and rice dishes.
 In Japan, one specialty dish to which Hanaiguchi mushrooms are added is a mixture of mushrooms and cooked mung bean sprouts.
-Hanaiguchi mushrooms can also be sliced, dried, and rehydrated when needed for extended use.
-Hanaiguchi mushrooms pair well with chiles, garlic, ginger, leeks, shallots, foods cooked over charcoal or wood, chicory, butter, vinegars, other foods rich in umami such as seaweed, cheese, beer, braised meat, fermented soy and scallops, and spices such as cardamom, cumin, and smoked pimientos.
-They will keep for a couple of days when stored in a paper bag in the refrigerator.
+Hanaiguchi mushrooms can also be sliced and dried for extended use.
+Hanaiguchi mushrooms pair well with aromatics such as chiles, garlic, ginger, leeks, and shallots, seaweed, fermented soy, and spices such as cardamom, allspice, and cumin.
+The mushrooms will keep for a couple of days when stored in a paper bag in the refrigerator.
 They can also be blanched and frozen.